Nick Montfort: Writing on digital media

 The group blog Grand Text Auto, active in the early 2000s, was one site where Montfort wrote with others about digital media.
 Montfort wrote Twisty Little Passages: An Approach to Interactive Fiction (MIT Press, 2003) and co-edited The Electronic Literature Collection: Volume 1 (ELO, 2006) and The New Media Reader (MIT Press, 2003) during that time.

 Montfort and Georgia Institute of Technology professor Ian Bogost wrote Racing the Beam: The Atari Video Computer System (MIT Press, 2009), a study of world's first widespread gaming system, the Atari 2600.
 In the book, they analyze the platforms, or systems, that underlie the computing process.
-They also discuss the social and cultural implications of the system that dominated the video game market.
-In 2012 he and nine co-authors published a book about a one-liner program for the Commodore 64.
+They also discuss the social and cultural implications of the system that dominated the video game market..
+Montfort along with nine other co-authors wrote 10 PRINT CHR$(205.5+RND(1)); : GOTO 10 (MIT Press, 2012), or simply 10 PRINT, a study of the titular one-line BASIC program for the Commodore 64.
+Using the program as a template, 10 Print addresses the cultural phenomenon of computer programs, the randomness and regularity in computing and art and the maze in popular culture.

 His most recent book is The Future (MIT Press, 2017).
 A futures studies reviewer describes The Future as "written by an outsider to the foresight community" who "examines the works of artists, inventors, and designers and how they have imagined the future."
 The book was reviewed as "striking a balance between planning and poetry ... a sober, tight account of what 'the future' is and has been, as well as how to think and make it."